Rationality for subclasses of 321-avoiding permutations: Marking, Transducing, and Greediness

-Up to this point we have been working with $\L_c^{\eta}$, a regular language that is in one-to-one correspondence with $\L_c^\infty$, the language of words $w \in \mathbb{P}^*$ that satisfy the small ascent condition and contain no shift of $(12 \cdots c)^c$.
+Up to this point we have worked primarily with $\L_c^{\eta}$, a regular language that is in one-to-one correspondence with $\L_c^\infty$, the language of words $w \in \mathbb{P}^\ast$ that satisfy the small ascent condition and contain no shift of $(12 \cdots c)^c$.
 Recall that $\G^{\infty}$ is the image of the greedy griddings of $321$-avoiding permutations under the omnibus encoding $\omega$.
 We define two additional languages:

 It is our principal goal in this section to prove that $\G_c^{\eta}$ is regular, i.e., that the panel encodings of omnibus encodings of greedy staircase griddings can be recognised by a finite automaton.
 By Observation~\ref{obs-greedy-omegaG} and the results of the previous section, this is equivalent to showing that the set of $\eta_c$ encodings of words in $\L_c^\infty$ that satisfy ($\omega$G1) and ($\omega$G2) can be recognised by a finite automaton.
 Note that these two conditions apply only to the first and last occurrence of each letter.
 Furthermore, the first (resp., last) occurrence of each letter in a word $w\in\L^\infty$ will also be the first (resp., last) occurrence of the corresponding letter in some panel word of $\eta_c(w)$.
 Therefore our first step is to describe a transducer which marks the first and last letter of each value in every panel word of $\eta_c(w)$.